 You sit in your car, and almost immediately your hand reaches for the radio to play some music.
-Though the speakers are located near your feet and at the front and back of your car, somehow the sound fills up the space like it’s coming from all around you, but how is that possible?
+Though the speakers are located near your feet and at the front and back of your car, somehow the sound fills up the space like it’s coming from all around you.
+But what are tweeters and what do tweeters do?

 It is actually quite incredible when you think about how a speaker works.